Ronald Acuña Jr. Player Props: Braves vs. Angels

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .994, fueled by an OBP of .416 to go with a slugging percentage of .578.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna leads Atlanta with an OBP of .416, plus a team-best slugging percentage of .571.

-- Among qualified hitters in MLB action, his batting average ranks second, his on-base percentage ranks third, and he is third in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks third, his on-base percentage ranks third, and he is fourth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.